pephumin/pebinary.com/_posts/2016-07-27-company-registration.md

 As we have heard from many people on how really difficult it could be to deal with this government sector, we decided to hire a third party to conduct this particular process for us.
 And as expected, it involves with a lot of paperwork and signatures.

-In fact our first impression with the [Department of Business Development, Ministry of Commerce] was not really positive since the company name reservation that we did online had faced an unexpected difficulty which was the requirement from their website to be accessed with only [Microsoft Internet Explorer] Version 9.
+In fact our first impression with the [Department of Business Development, Ministry of Commerce] {% include 0-base/ext.html %} was not really positive since the company name reservation that we did online had faced an unexpected difficulty which was the requirement from their website to be accessed with only [Microsoft Internet Explorer] Version 9.
 How really unprofessional it could be.

-Although we have done the registration with the [Department of Business Development, Ministry of Commerce], **there is still another important step in this process to be completed**, which is the registration on the Value Added Tax (VAT) with [The Revenue Department, Ministry of Finance].
+Although we have done the registration with the [Department of Business Development, Ministry of Commerce] {% include 0-base/ext.html %}, **there is still another important step in this process to be completed**, which is the registration on the Value Added Tax (VAT) with [The Revenue Department, Ministry of Finance] {% include 0-base/ext.html %}.

 ![The Revenue Department logo][rd-logo]